 On successful completion of the module the student should be able to:

 1. Critically review published papers, effectively summarising and analysing the findings relating to transfusion and transplantation practices and provide a critical and balanced review on a research topic appropriate to transfusion science

 2. Demonstrate a critical appreciation of transfusion theory related to laboratory and clinical practice

-The module will be summatively assessed by means of a progress test component (40% of the overall mark), group debate (20% of overall mark) and final exam (40% of the overall mark).
+The module will be summatively assessed by means of a group debate (50% of overall mark) and final exam (50% of the overall mark).
 The coursework will consist of a progress test including directed reading topics.
 There will be online formative assessments that provide formative feedback.
 Summative diagnostic assessment will also be provided by a progress test.